Avoid Foodborne Illness

 - Preserve the food in question.
 Wrap it securely, label it "Danger", and freeze it.
 The food may be used to diagnose your illness and prevent others from getting sick.

 - Save all packaging materials, such as cans or cartons.
 Write down the food, the date and time consumed, and save any identical unopened products.
+Write down as many foods and beverages you can recall consuming in the past week (or longer), since the onset time for various foodborne illnesses differ.

 - Call your local county or city health department if you think you became ill from food you ate at a local restaurant or other eating establishment so they can investigate.